Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Arbitration That Mended Broken Bonds: A Fordland Family Dispute

 In the quiet town of Fordland, Missouri (65652), what began as a typical family disagreement over an inheritance escalated into a bitter dispute that threatened to sever the ties between siblings forever.
-The Smith family, led by patriarch George Smith, had gathered around the dining table one chilly evening in October 2023, attempting to settle the division of their late mother’s estate.
+The Smith family, led by patriarch the claimant, had gathered around the dining table one chilly evening in October 2023, attempting to settle the division of their late mother’s estate.
 But tensions flared when Jane Smith accused her older brother, Michael, of withholding assets.

 The estate, valued at approximately $350,000—including a modest vineyard and a rental property—was supposed to be split equally among the three siblings: Jane, Michael, and younger sister Emma.
 However, Jane claimed that Michael had sold part of the vineyard months before their mother passed, without informing her or Emma, netting $45,000.
 The sale was never mentioned in the original will.